ParasharaRamesh/NUS-CS5446-Its_ah_me_Mario-/README.md

 ## Setup

 1. Create a conda environment / virtual env with the python version "3.8.18"
+2. Install Gym 0.10.9 `pip install gym==0.10.9`.
+(This contains a compatible interface with the mario gym version)
-2. Install nes-py by following the instructions from https://github.com/Kautenja/nes-py based on your OS.
+3. Install nes-py by following the instructions from https://github.com/Kautenja/nes-py based on your OS.
-3. Install super mario gym environment from https://github.com/Kautenja/gym-super-mario-bros
+3. Install super mario gym environment from https://github.com/Kautenja/gym-super-mario-bros.
+This repo also contains all the relevant information about how the gym environment is structured.
+4. Try running the code under agents/random/agent.py to check if the environment is setup correctly.

 ## Structure

-1. algorithms/* : Contains the model code for each RL algorithm
+1. agents/* : Contains the model code for each agent
 2. data/plays/* : Examples of interesting runs by our agents
 3. data/manual/* : Examples of manual playing
 4. evaluation: Contains jupyter notebooks where we analyse performance of specific models / let them play